Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The façade

 This was erected in 1897 to a design by engineer Federico Berchet and architect Domenico Rupelo.
-They retained Sansovino's doorway, to the right of which is a bocca di leone, a lion's mouth, for posting anonymous accusations of one's fellow citizens' sinfulness.
+They retained Sansovino's doorway, to the right of which is a bocca di leone, a lion's mouth, for the posting of anonymous accusations of one's fellow citizens' sins, in this case relating to blasphemy and similar irreverence.

 The interior